droidpl/talk-android-offline-architecturedroidcon/README.md

 sh start.sh
 ```

-Copy tour local IP address into the build.gradle of the application and run the app.
+Copy your local IP address into the build.gradle of the application and run the app.

 # License
 ```